Soonbum/IFC.js-documentation/README.md

 animate();

-//Adjust the viewport to the size of the browser window.addEventListener("resize", () => {
+// Adjust the viewport to the size of the browser window.addEventListener("resize", () => {
   size.width = window.innerWidth;
   size.height = window.innerHeight;